za/tango_with_django_book/chapters/templates_static.rst

 In our updated view, we use the ``RequestContext`` class to gain access to settings related to the user's ``request``.
 We then create a dictionary to store any data we want to send through to the template, then finally call the ``render_to_response()`` helper function.
 We pass as parameters the template we wish to use, the dictionary with our template variables, and the context we obtained from the user's ``request``.
 The ``render_to_response()`` function will take this data and mash it together with the template to produce a complete HTML page.
 This is then returned and dispatched to the user's web browser.

 When a template file is loaded with the Django templating system, a *template context* is created.
 In simple terms, a template context is essentially a Python dictionary that maps template variable names with Python variables.
 In the template we created earlier, we included a template variable name called ``boldmessage``.
-In our ``index(request)`` view example, the string ``I am from the context`` is mapped to template variable ``boldmessage``.
-The string ``I am from the context`` therefore replaces any instance of ``{{ boldmessage }}`` within the template.
+In our ``index(request)`` view example, the string ``I am bold font from the context`` is mapped to template variable ``boldmessage``.
+The string ``I am bold font from the context`` therefore replaces any instance of ``{{ boldmessage }}`` within the template.

 Now that you have updated the view to employ the use of your template, run the Django development server and visit http://127.0.0.1:8000/rango/.
 You should see your template rendered in all its glory, just like the example shown in Figure :num:`fig-rango-hello-world-template`.